anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Denial of Service (DoS) Attack on Pledge

-Disrupting the pledge behaviour by a DoS attack may prevent the bootstrapping of the pledge to a new domain.
+Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.

 A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (only vouchered).
 Mitigation may be that the pledge does not create a state if the bootstrapping is not finished after certain time.